 What You Can Do.

-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-Additional information and resources are included in the enclosed "Steps You Can Take to Help Protect Personal Information."
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
+There you will also find more information on the identity monitoring services we are making available to you.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please contact 1-???-???, Monday through Friday, between the hours of 8:00 a.m. and 5:30 p.m.
-Central Time (except U.S. holidays).
-We take this incident very seriously and sincerely regret any inconvenience or concern this incident may cause you.
+If you have additional questions, please call our dedicated assistance line at 1-???-????, Monday-Friday: 9:00 am-6:30pm Eastern time.